 1. Komodo National Park

-Komodo National Park is an amazing experience for everyone, a totally different one from mainland Bali.
+Komodo National Park is an amazing experience for everyone, a totally different one from mainland Bali, and a definite top Labuan Bajo attraction!
 The park consists of 3 islands – Komodo, Padar and Rinca Islands.
 Komodo National Park is also a UNESCO World Heritage Site, dedicated specifically for the protection of the Komodo Dragon, which is unique to this region, as well as other marine species, such as the Pygmy Seahorse, Whale Sharks, ad Eagle Rays among many others.

 The island has a hot and dry climate for most parts of the year.
 You can expect luscious brown grass, over a metre high, making you feel as though you’re walking through a savannah.
 You can also hike to the top of the hills on the island to get a breath-taking view of the entire island.